raspberrypilearning/create-your-own-world/en/step_4.md

 ## Solid walls

-+ Test out your player again, and you'll see they have the ability to walk through the light grey walls.
++ Test out your character again, and you'll probably see that they have the ability to walk through the light grey walls.

 ![screenshot](images/world-walls.png)

-+ To fix this, you need to move the player, but then move them back if they're touching a light grey wall.
-Here's the code you'll need to add inside your `forever`{:class="blockcontrol"} block, below the direction blocks:
++ To fix this, you should move the character back if they're touching a light grey wall.
+Here's the code you'll need to add inside your `forever`{:class="blockcontrol"} block below the direction blocks:

 ```blocks
 	if < touching color [#BABABA]? > then